No. 205 Group RAF: Order of battle

 MASAF = Mediterranean Allied Strategic Air Force under Major General Nathan Twining was a sub-command of the Mediterranean Allied Air Forces.

-It is not absolutely certain which RAF squadrons were operating in No. 205 Group during the summer of 1942.
+It is not absolutely certain which RAF squadrons were operating in 205 Group during the summer of 1942.
 American heavy bomber units began arriving in the Middle East at this time.
 The first was Colonel Harry A. Halverson's detachment of B-24 Liberators known as the Halverson Project (HALPRO).
 On 12 June 1942, thirteen B-24s of the Halverson Detachment bombed the Ploesti oil refineries in Romania.
 This was the first strategic bombing mission by an American unit in World War II.
 On 28 June 1942, Major General Lewis H. Brereton arrived from India with the 9th Bombardment Squadron of B-17 Flying Fortresses.
 The Halverson Detachment and the 9th Bombardment Squadron were both under control of No. 205 (Heavy Bomber) Group for target selection and operations.

-"Between 26 June and 5 July, nine missions were flown, all but one against Tobruk.
-The B-17's of the 9th Squadron participated in two attacks, one by night, and the B-24's (Halverson's Detachment), sometimes in company with the RAF's Liberator squadron (No. 160 Squadron), also operated both by day and by night."
+Between 26 June and 5 July, nine missions were flown, all but one against Tobruk.
+The B-17's of the 9th Squadron participated in two attacks, one by night, and the B-24's (Halverson's Detachment), sometimes in company with the RAF's Liberator squadron (No. 160 Squadron), also operated both by day and by night.

 RAF operational control of the American heavy bomber units continued even after Halverson's Detachment of B-24s and Brereton's 9th Bombardment Squadron of B-17s were consolidated to form the 1st Provisional Bombardment Group on 20 July 1942 under Halverson's command.
-When the American 98th Bombardment Group with four squadrons of B-24s arrived and began flying combat missions in August 1942, the RAF selected its mission targets as well.
+When the American 98th Bombardment Group with four squadrons of B-24s began flying combat missions in August 1942, the RAF selected their targets as well.
 This situation caused some concern among officers of the 9th Air Force's IX Bomber Command and the United States Army Middle East Air Force (USAMEAF).

 When MAC was disbanded on 10 December 1943, No. 205 Group was assigned to the Mediterranean Allied Strategic Air Force.
 No. 205 Group eventually converted to Consolidated B-24 Liberator aircraft, and remained under Simpson's command for the duration of the Second World War.